Every person should be able to fulfil their potential at work, regardless of their background, identity or circumstance.

 On Thursday 5 and Friday 6 March 2020, the Trust held it's first successful DLP.
 The programme was facilitated by Gill Coverdale from the RCN and co-facilitated by Mohammed Rawat from the Trust.

-In the following video we hear registered nurse, Ruth Mwelwa, describe her experience of the course:
+In the following video we hear registered nurse, Ruth Mwelwa, describes her experience of the course